KEDRI-AUT/NeuCube-Matlab/README.md

 ## For Collaborators

 Please do not update this repository directly.
-All pull request are welcome.
+All pull requests are welcome.

 ## License